-- (a) In the event of the death of an immediate family member, during the bereavement period an employee shall be entitled to five (5) working days without loss of pay.
+(a) In the event of the death of an immediate family member, during the bereavement period an employee shall be entitled to five (5) working days without loss of pay.
 An employee may request additional bereavement leave.
-Any leave beyond five (5) working days requires the written approval of the Administrator as per 19.1(b). - (b) In the event of the death of an extended family member, leave approved by the director during bereavement period an employee shall be entitled to three (3) additional working days without loss of pay.
+Any leave beyond five (5) working days requires the written approval of the Administrator as per 19.1(b).

+(b) In the event of the death of an extended family member, leave approved by the Administrator during bereavement period an employee shall be entitled to three (3) working days without loss of pay.
 An employee may request additional bereavement leave.
-Any leave beyond three (3) working days requires the written approval of the Administrator. - (c) "Immediate family" means spouse, grandparent; parent; brother; sister; son; daughter; grandchild or any person permanently residing in the employee's household. - (d) "Extended family" means, stepchildren, stepparents, stepgrandparent; stepgrandchild; stepin-laws, stepuncle; stepaunt; stepniece; stepnephew; or step first cousin. - (e) "Bereavement period" means the period immediately following the death of an employee's immediate or extended family member.
+Any leave beyond three (3) working days requires the written approval of the Administrator.

+(c) "Immediate family" means spouse, grandparent; parent; brother; sister; son; daughter; grandchild or any person permanently residing in the employee's household.
-19.2 Full-Time Union or Public Duties

-The Employer shall grant, on written request, leave of absence without pay:

-- for an employee to seek election in a municipal, provincial, federal or first nations election; - for an employee elected to a public office for a maximum period of five (5) years; - for an employee selected for a full-time position with the Union or anybody to which the Union is affiliated for a period of up to one (1) year.
+(d) "Extended family" means, stepchildren, stepparents, stepgrandparent, stepgrandchild, stepinlaws, stepuncle, stepaunt, stepniece, stepnephew, or step first cousin.

+(e) "Bereavement period" means the period immediately following the death of an employee's immediate or extended family member.

-19.3 Leave for Court Appearance
+19.2 Leave for Court Appearance